 The braking index $n = \nu \ddot{\nu}/\dot{\nu}^2$ of the pulsar further constrains the gravitational wave emission.
 The observed value n=2.5 still is not well understood on theoretical grounds, but since quadrupolar radiation has n=5 it implies that only a small fraction of the spin-down power is emitted in gravitational waves.
 The best estimate in print is by Palomba (2000), who uses a phenomenological model of the spin-down (present and historical) together with the present braking index and known age of the pulsar to estimate that the highest possible h_0 today is about 40% of the spin-down limit.
-This value is consistent with the observations of the nebula, and is also observable with several months of S5 data.
+This value is consistent with the observations of the nebula, and is also observable with several months of data from LIGO's fifth science run (S5).

-The first directed searches for gravitational waves from the Crab pulsar were performed using specially designed bar detectors with resonant frequencies of around 60 Hz (Hirakawa et al. 1978), which gave a gravitational wave energy flux upper limit of $14\,\mathrm{W\,m^{-2}}$, corresponding to to an amplitude of approximately $h_0 \leq 1.8 \times 10^{-19}$.
-A similar bar was used in 1993 to give an upper limit that was still over an order of magnitude away from the spindown limit (Suzuki 1995).
-Data from the LIGO detectors have improved upon these bar results.
-The LIGO second science run (S2) produced a 95% degree-of-belief upper limit of $h_0^{95\%} = 4.1 \times 10^{-23}$ (Abbott et al. 2005), and the combined data from the S3 and S4 runs produced an upper limit of $h_0^{95\%} = 3.1 \times 10^{-24}$ (Abbott et al. 2007c).
-These were approximately 30 and 2.2 times greater than the spin-down limit respectively.
+Early directed searches for gravitational waves from the Crab pulsar were performed by Levine & Stebbins (1972), using a 30 m interferometer to give a strain upper limit of 3×10^{-17} , and Hirakawa et al. (1978), using a bar detector.
+The most recent bar result (Suzuki 1995) gave an upper limit that was still over an order of magnitude above the spin-down limit.
+The LIGO detectors have improved on these results, with LIGO's second science run (S2) producing a 95% upper limit of $h_0^{95\%}=4.1\times10^{-23}$ (Abbott et al. 2005), and the combined data from the S3 and S4 runs produced an upper limit of $h_0^{95\%}=3.1\times10^{-24}$ (Abbott et al. 2007c) only 2.2 times greater than the spin-down limit.

-In this Letter, we describe searches of data from the fifth LIGO science run (S5), which started on 4 November 2005 and ended on 1 October 2007 (Abbott et al. 2007b).
-During this period the detectors (the 4 km and 2 km detectors at LIGO Hanford Observatory, H1 and H2, and the 4 km detector at the LIGO Livingston Observatory, L1) were at their design sensitivities and had duty factors of 78% for H1, 79% for H2, and \sim 66% for L1.
+In this Letter, we describe searches of data from the fifth LIGO science run, which started on 2005 November 4 and ended on 2007 October 1 (Abbott et al. 2007b).
+During this period the detectors (the 4 km and 2 km detectors at LIGO Hanford Observatory, H1 and H2, and the 4 km detector at the LIGO Livingston Observatory, L1) were at their design sensitivities and had duty factors of 78% for H1, 79% for H2, and $\sim 66\%$ for L1.
 The GEO600 detector (Lück et al. 2006) also participated in the S5 run but was much less sensitive at the frequency of the expected signal.

-The Crab pulsar was observed to glitch on 23 August 2006 at approximately 04:00 UTC (Lyne et al. 2007; Lyne 2006).
-Since the glitch mechanism is not certain, it may involve unpredictable changes in the gravitational wave timing and amplitude, and therefore this glitch is a natural point at which to pause this coherent search for the Crab pulsar.
-Our data set consists of H1 and H2 data from 4 November 2005 and L1 data from 14 November 2005 up to 23 August 2006.
-For the two different searches carried out in this analysis, described below, this gives 201, 222 and 158 days of data for H1, H2 and L1 respectively for the single-template search, and 182, 206, and 141 days of data for H1, H2 and L1 respectively for the multi-template frequency-frequency first derivative search, which required larger contiguous segments than the single-template search.
+The Crab pulsar was observed to glitch on 2006 August 23 at approximately 04:00 UTC (Lyne et al. 2007; Lyne 2006).
+Since the glitch mechanism is not certain and may involve unpredictable changes in the gravitational wave timing and amplitude, we use this glitch as natural point at which to pause this coherent search for the Crab pulsar.
+Our data set consists of H1 and H2 data from 2005 November 4 and L1 data from 2005 November 14 up to 2006 August 23.
+For the two different searches carried out in this analysis, described below, this gives 201, 222 and 158 days of data for H1, H2 and L1 respectively for the single-template search, and 182, 206, and 141 days of data for the multi-template frequency-frequency first derivative search, which required larger contiguous segments than the single-template search.